-There have been a number of studies in veterinary medicine into the use of HIVIG as an adjunctive therapy to treat primary immune mediated thrombocytopenia.
-In the majority of cases of pIMT, platelet recovery occurs after seven days when treated with glucocorticoids alone or five days when Vincristine is used as well.
+There have been several studies in veterinary medicine into the use of HIVIG as an adjunctive therapy to treat pIMT.
+In most cases, platelet recovery occurs after seven days when treated with glucocorticoids alone or five days when Vincristine is used as well.
 But in the meantime, serious complications due to blood loss may occur, necessitating multiple transfusions, as in Elsie’s case.
 This can be very expensive and multiple transfusion requirements are a common cause of euthanasia in these cases.
 The aim of using HIVIG would be to cause platelet recovery earlier in the course of the disease, to try to reduce the requirement for multiple blood transfusions.

-In a study of five dogs (1) with pIMT treated with glucocorticoids and HIVIG, four of the dogs had significant increases in platelet counts within 24 hours of HIVIG administration and did not require any additional blood product administration after receiving the HIVIG.
+In a study of five dogs (1) with pIMT treated with glucocorticoids and HIVIG, four had significant increases in platelet counts within 24 hours of HIVIG administration and did not require any additional blood product administration after receiving the HIVIG.

 Another study (2) compared the use of HIVIG and Vincristine as adjuncts to glucocorticoid therapy in the management of pIMT.
 In this study of twenty dogs, no significant differences in time to platelet recovery, hospitalisation length or requirement for blood product administration was found between the HIVIG and Vincristine groups.
 The only significant difference was in cost with HIVIG being a lot more expensive than Vincristine.

-A third study (3) of eighteen dogs with pIMT, showed reduced time to platelet recovery, shorter duration of hospitalisation and decreased blood product requirements for the HIVIG group versus the placebo group.
-Both groups were receiving glucocorticoids.
+A third study (3) of eighteen dogs with pIMT, showed a reduced time to platelet recovery, shorter duration of hospitalisation and decreased blood product requirements for the HIVIG group versus the placebo group.
+Both groups received glucocorticoids.
 In this study, no significant increase in cost was found for the HIVIG group.

-In human medicine HIVIG is FDA approved for six conditions: – Kawasaki disease, bone marrow transplantation, idiopathic thrombocytopenic purpura, chronic B cell lymphocytic leukaemia (CLL), paediatric HIV and primary IgG deficiency.
-But it is used for many other conditions, including: – sepsis, autoimmune haemolytic anaemia, myasthenia gravis, necrotising fasciitis, toxic epidermal necrosis, graft versus host disease and Guillian-Barr Syndrome.
+In human medicine, HIVIG is FDA approved for six conditions: Kawasaki disease, bone marrow transplantation, idiopathic thrombocytopenic purpura, chronic B cell lymphocytic leukaemia (CLL), paediatric HIV and primary IgG deficiency.
+But it is used for many other conditions, including sepsis, autoimmune haemolytic anaemia, myasthenia gravis, necrotising fasciitis, toxic epidermal necrosis, graft versus host disease and Guillian-Barre Syndrome.

-HIVIG has also been used in the treatment of other immune mediated diseases in veterinary medicine, notably IMHA.
-But, due to the potential for causing hypercoagulability, hyperviscosity and thromboembolism and the underlying thromboembolic nature of the disease, it is not recommended for treatment of this condition.
+HIVIG has also been used in the treatment of other immune-mediated diseases in veterinary medicine, notably for treating IMHA in dogs.
+But, due to the potential for causing hypercoagulability, hyperviscosity, thromboembolism, and the underlying thromboembolic nature of the disease, it is not recommended for treatment of this condition.

 So far, HIVIG has reportedly been used in veterinary medicine to treat pIMT, Evan’s syndrome, cutaneous drug reactions, pemphigus foliaceus, sudden acquired retinal degeneration (SARDS) and myasthenia gravis.

-I would like to thank the Greyhound Adoption Program.
-Throughout the week when Elsie was sick, multiple foster carers selflessly gave up their time at short notice to bring dogs to the clinic to donate blood.
-I was amazed by their generosity and know that without them we would not have had a good outcome in this case.
+We would like to thank the Greyhound Adoption Program.
+While Elsie was sick, multiple foster carers selflessly gave up their time at short notice to bring dogs to the clinic to donate blood throughout the week.
+We were amazed by their generosity and know that without them we would not have had a good outcome in this case.